History

 The fragment is approximately 3.20 meters long and about 30 centimeters thick.
 "The beam may originally have been even larger," says archaeologist Anne de Hoop of the municipality of Wijk bij Duurstede.
 The wood was immediately wrapped and taken to a storage facility to prevent drying out.

-Between 1967 and 1977, research was conducted by the ROB in Wijk bij Duurstede.
+Between 1967 and 1977, research was conducted by the ROB (a Dutch government agency for archaeological research) in Wijk bij Duurstede.

 Replica built

-The Dorestad 1 was built by volunteers in a former sports hall that was very appropriately named the ‘Viking Hall’.
+The Dorestat 1 was a replica of this wreck built by volunteers in a former sports hall that was very appropriately named the ‘Viking Hall’.
 After a construction period of three years—partially during the corona period—the ship was launched in April 2021.
 It was surprising to notice how well the ship moves through the water.

 In June 2021, the ship received its name: Dorestat-1.
 At that time, the operation of the Viking ship also came under the control of the Viking Ship Management Foundation.